 COLOR - This category prevents denial and/or educational opportunities because of a person's skin tone.
-Color docentination can occur within the same PREGINANCY - This category prevents derect for example someone with beta a darker complexion may discriminate against educational opportunities for women who are pregnant, someone that has a lighter complexion.
+Color discrimination can occur within the same PREGNANCY - This category prevents denial of employment and/or rece; for example someone who has a darker complexion may discriminate against educational opportunities for women who are pregnant someone that has a lighter complexion.